-Task 4: Fine breast model fitted to noisy data
+Task 5: Fine plate model fitted to noisy data

-Open the DTP-ModelBuilding-Task4 workflow and execute it.
-This example uses a fine model with a breast-like shape, however random offsets up to +/- 5mm have been added to all data points.
+Open the DTP-ModelBuilding-Task5 workflow and execute it.
+This example uses the same fine plate model (make sure it has 8x5 elements with cross derivatives ticked), however random offsets up to +/- 5mm have been added to all data points.
 With a large enough number of data points the effect of randomness is diminished however in small areas the randomness can introduce waviness to the solution, so smoothing penalties must be applied.

 Try fitting the model without any strain penalty, and fit with several iterations to see the waviness.
 Reset the fit and try with the regime from task 1: 2 iters at strain penalty 0.001, re-project, 1 iter at strain penalty 0.0001.
 The overall result is a good fit but there is unattractive waviness on the chest area.
 If a curvature penalty were available, these issues with noisy data could be better controlled.
+You may try turning off cross derivatives in the mesh generator; this should slightly help with waviness, and will make solution faster since it reduces the number of degrees of freedom in the problem.